sonybasement/twrp_device_sony_pdx206/README.md

-# twrp_device_sony_pdx20x
+# TWRP For Edo Series

-For building TWRP for Sony Xperia mark II series
+For building TWRP for Sony Xperia Edo series

-TWRP device tree for Sony Xperia mark II series
+TWRP device tree for Sony Xperia Edo series

-The Sony Xperia mark II series (codenamed _"pdx203 & pdx204 & pdx206"_) are flagship smartphones from Sony.
+The Sony Xperia Edo series (codenamed _"pdx203 & pdx204 & pdx206"_) are flagship smartphones from Sony.

 Sony Xperia 1 II was announced and released in February 2020.